What Is the IRS Hardship Program?

 What documents do I need to provide when applying for CNC status?

-You need to include documents related to all your income, living expenses, assets and investments.
+When applying for CNC status, you need to include documents related to all your income, living expenses, assets and investments.

 How long does it take for the IRS to respond to an application for CNC status?